kashmir96/osoappliance/content/posts/why-are-laundromats-so-expensive-a-look-at-the-costs-of-using-laundromats.md

 ---

-title: Why Are Laundromats So Expensive: A Look At The Costs Of Using Laundromats
+title: Why Are Laundromats So Expensive A Look At The Costs Of Using Laundromats
 description: "## Why Are Laundromats So Expensive?...keep reading to learn"
 keywords: laundromats laundromats
 tags: ["Laundry Appliances"]